 America’s profit-driven health care market has its flaws, but it has also contributed to making the US the most innovative country in the world in the field of medicine.
 In the last 10 years, nearly half of the winners of the Nobel Prize in Physiology or Medicine have hailed from the US, a far higher rate than any other country.
 This trend dates back decades.
 Nobel Prizes are just one way to measure.
 In 2009, 40 percent of articles published in biomedical journals came from the US, three times as many as its nearest competitor.
 And more than 40 percent of new drugs are developed in America.
 Were the US to abandon its private sector model, the country and the wider world would lose out on this innovation.

 It is unaffordable

 Americans may be willing to spend a little more money for the security of knowing they would receive quality health care.
 According to some estimates, the costs of enacting a single-payer system, though, would not just be high.
 They would be astronomical.
-Examining a proposal by Senator Bernie Sanders, the non-partisan Urban Institute found that it would increase spending by $32 trillion over 10 years.
+Examining a past proposal by Senator Bernie Sanders, the non-partisan Urban Institute found that it would increase spending by $32 trillion over 10 years.
 The Committee for a Responsible Federal Budget pegged the number even higher.
-As the Washington Post editorial page noted, such a spending hike would require “a tax increase so huge that even the democratic socialist Mr. Sanders did not propose anything close to it.”
-The only way to square his proposal, as liberal New York Times columnist Paul Krugman noted, was with a “huge magic asterisk.”
+According to the Washington Post, such a spending hike would require “a tax increase so huge that even the democratic socialist Mr. Sanders did not propose anything close to it.”
+The only way to square his proposal, as New York Times columnist Paul Krugman noted, was with a “huge magic asterisk.”